redhat-et/ai-observability/rhelai/README-otel-collector.md

 OpenTelemetry collector and OpenLit GPU collector can be started together with [telemetry-collector.service](./telemetry-collector-service/README.md).
 This service runs the otel-collector and gpu-collector podman containers.

-## Telemetry Viewer service

-You can add an exporter in the opentelemetry configuration to export all telemetry to any observability backend.
-To view data locally, you can start the [telemetry-viewer.service](./telemetry-viewer-service/README.md).
-The `telemetry-viewer.service` will start local prometheus, tempo, and perses podman containers.
-Perses is a grafana-like visualization tool with a CLI for managing resources such as projects, datasources, dashboards.
-Many grafana dashboards can be migrated to perses.

-If you have a Dynatrace account, you can also export all telemetry to Dynatrace by uncommenting the `otlp/dynatrace` exporter in the example opentelemetry-collector configuration file.
+If you have a Dynatrace account, you can export all telemetry to Dynatrace by uncommenting the `otlp/dynatrace` exporter in the example opentelemetry-collector configuration file.

 ### TODO

-* create Global Tempo datasource & local Tempo backend for trace data
+* document Tempo Datasource & local Tempo backend for trace data

-* Create quadlets/systemd services/compose files for podman containers

-* Check all podman commands, remove unnecessary privileges

 ### If exporting to external observability backend, example files for mTLS